 Weaving Citizen's Assembly Messaging into Actions

-It's easier to talk about the Third Demand when we're doing an action or outreach specifically about Citizens' Assemblies.
+It's easier to talk about our central demand when we're doing an action or outreach specifically about Citizens' Assemblies.

-But it's important that we talk about the Third Demand in as many of our actions as possible!
+But it's important that we talk about our central demand in as many of our actions as possible!

-We can talk about the Third Demand in (nearly) all our messaging.
+We can talk about our central demand in (nearly) all our messaging.

-Similarly we can promote the Third Demand when messaging around Actions, Campaigns and events in the news.
+Similarly we can promote our central demand when messaging around Actions, Campaigns and events in the news.

 Running a campaign about Dirty Water?
 Talk about how people are outraged by this situation, and a Citizens' Assembly would demand a better system.